micro-os-plus/micro-test-plus-xpack/website/pages/user-guide.md

 defined mechanism.

-However, failed asserts usually abort the test, and in case of multiple test cases with multiple checks, it would be better to get a nice report.
+However, failed asserts usually abort the test, and in case of multiple test cases with multiple checks, getting a nice report would be preferred.

 Test frameworks do exactly this, they provide convenient mechanisms to write various checks and to get a nice report.